Lee-W/Ubuntu-setup/readme.md

 #Ubuntu-setup
 #DESCRIPTION
-Shell script for installing useful applications in a single command.
+Shell scripts for installing applications or fixing some bugs in a single command.
 This is tested in Ubunutu 14.04.
 There might be some applications that are not compatible with older version.
 Also note that you may need some manual set up for some applications.